 The layout of the DoC can take any form as long as the model structure of Annex IV of the EMCD has followed.
 If any of the minimum required content is missing, the DoC is considered not complete and thus not valid and may lead to an appropriate action from the competent authorities of a Member State.

-It is left to the discretion of the manufacturer to add any information that could be useful in order to make the DoC applicable to areas outside the EU, provided that it does not conflict with the requirements of the EMCD.

 Where apparatus is subject to more than one Union act requiring an EU DoC, a single EU DoC shall be drawn up in respect of all such Union acts.
 That declaration shall contain the identification of the Union acts concerned including their publication references.
 The single EU Declaration of Conformity can be made up of a dossier containing all relevant individual EU Declarations of Conformity.
 If national competent authorities are requesting a EU DoC the manufacturer has to deliver this single DoC or the full set/bundle of DoC.

 CE Marking and information